Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 MCH leaders will demonstrate a working knowledge of:

-- The impact of self-assessment and self-reflection on leadership style and interpersonal interactions.
+- The impact of self-assessment and self-reflection on leadership style, interpersonal interactions, and cultural responsiveness.

-- Characteristics and utility of different leadership styles.
+- Characteristics and use of different leadership styles.

-- Sources of personal reward, resilience, and rejuvenation, as well as signs of stress and fatigue.
+- Sources of personal fulfillment, resilience, and rejuvenation, as well as signs of stress and fatigue.

 Foundational.
 At a foundational level, MCH leaders will:

-- Recognize the way one's personal attitudes, beliefs, and experiences influence leadership style.
+- Recognize how one's personal values, beliefs, communication, culture, and experiences influence one's leadership practice.

 Advanced.
 Building on the foundational skills, MCH leaders will:

-- Use self-reflection techniques to enhance program development, service delivery, patient care, community collaboration, teaching and research, scholarship, and interpersonal communication.
+- Use self-reflection techniques to strengthen communication across program development and implementation, service delivery, clinical care, community collaboration, teaching, research, and scholarship.

-- Apply understanding of one's own leadership style to assemble and promote cohesive, well-functioning teams with diverse and complementary styles.
+- Apply understanding of one's own leadership style and sources of personal resilience to assemble and promote cohesive, well-functioning teams with diverse perspectives and complementary styles.

 MCH leaders will demonstrate a working knowledge of: